pelotom/purescript-d3/README.md

 Note that `..` is an alias for `>>=`.
 The [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) is just a poor man's [programmable semicolon](http://en.wikipedia.org/wiki/Monad_(functional_programming))!

-The PureScript D3 bindings statically enforce several properties of D3's selection semantics; for instance, if you were to remove the `.. append "div"` above you would get a type error, because the following code would be attempting to set things on the unrealized nodes of an enter selection.
-In JavaScript you would have to wait until runtime to see that error.
+The PureScript D3 bindings statically enforce several properties of D3's selection semantics; for instance, if you were to remove the `.. append "div"` above you would get a type error, because the code following it would be attempting to set things on the unrealized nodes of an [enter selection](https://github.com/mbostock/d3/wiki/Selections#enter).
+Similarly, if you removed the `.. bind array` line you would get a type error because you can only obtain an enter selection from an update selection (the selection produced by calling `data` in JavaScript or `bind` in PureScript).
+In JavaScript you would have to wait until runtime to see these kinds of errors.

-PureScript selections also carry information about the type of data bound to them (if any).
+Selections also carry information about the type of data bound to them (if any).
 Until data is bound to a selection it is only possible to set constant attributes on it; afterwards you can use well-typed functions of the data.

 You can find more examples [here](https://github.com/pelotom/purescript-d3-examples/tree/master/src).